Quiche Lorraine Recipe

 - Preheat the oven to 400°.

-- Transfer the dough to a clean surface dusted with flour and roll out the dough and form it in a 9” tart pan.
+- Transfer the pie dough to a clean surface dusted with flour, roll out the dough, and form it in a 10” tart pan.
 Remove any access.

 - Place a parchment paper round or foil into the center of the tart pan on the dough and pour on 2 cups of dried beans.
 Par bake in the oven for 10 minutes.
-Turn the heat down to 375°.
+Remove the parchment paper and beans, and set it to the side to cool slightly.

-- In a bowl, whisk together the onions, bacon, cheese, eggs, cream, salt, and pepper until combined.
+- Whisk the eggs until smooth, then whisk in the onions, bacon, cheese, cream, salt, and pepper until combined in a large bowl.

 - Pour the mixture into the prebaked par crust and spread out the ingredients in the pie crust.

-- Bake at 25 to 30 minutes or until lightly browned on top and cooked throughout.
+- Bake at 375° on a rack in the middle of the oven for 25 to 30 minutes or until lightly browned and firm on top and cooked throughout.

-- Rest for 15 minutes, slice, and serve.
+- Cool for 15 minutes, slice, and serve.

 This was amazing!
 I used your crust (though I substituted more butter because I don’t have rendered bacon fat) and it was the best crust I’ve ever had!
 Par-baking the crust made all the difference!
 Husband said it was the best quiche he’d ever had – and he’s a quiche lover!
 Thanks, chef!